courtfm/Ripcord-Opus/README.md

 ## How to Use
 1. **Download The .pdf file**
-   And open the pdf file in google chrome or what ever browser you desire
+   And open the pdf file in google chrome or what ever browser you desire.

 2. **Read the Files**
    Explore the documents available in this repository to learn more about Ripcord and Opus.